xu-yuan1/openvino-docs/pages/documentation/model-optimization-guide/post-training-model-optimization/best-practices.rst

 Accuracy-aware Quantization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If the steps above do not result in an accurate quantized model, you may use the so-called :ref:`Accuracy-aware Quantization <doxid-pot_accuracyaware_usage>` algorithm, which produces mixed-precision models.
+If the steps above do not result in an accurate quantized model, you may use the so-called :ref:`Accuracy-aware Quantization <accuracy_aware_model_quantization>` algorithm, which produces mixed-precision models.
 Here is a fragment of Accuracy-aware Quantization configuration with default settings:

 .. ref-code-block:: cpp